glugg23/SET08103-G20/docs/use-case/use-case-7.md

-# USE CASE: 4 Ordering by Population
+# USE CASE: 7 Find the top `n` populated cities

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-Countries need to be orgainised by population in terms of continents, regions, and the world
+The top `n` populated cities from the world, continents, regions, countries and districts need to be selected
 ### Scope

 Organisation (black-box)